 MNS Media stated in an email that the address for MNS Media was in Mallorca.

 The ATVOD executive found on 12 March 2013 that entering each address above into a web browser took a consumer to a webpage which featured a sample video and text outlining the content of the site.
 The lay out for all 6 websites was similar, with

 a still image of the model and a sample video, along with more still images from photo shoots.
 The sites all had a banner which stated it's a massive 2013 promo offer, get 6 sites for $34.99 .
 A user has the option to purchase the

 promotional offer which would allow them access to all the above 6 websites under one paid subscription.
 All 6 sites offered a similar nature of videos, containing soft core adult material.
 A link take my free tour could be seen on all the

 6 websites, upon clicking on this link, users were taken to a page which featured still images which appeared to be stills taken from the videos available on the websites.

 Once a user had logged into each site the user was taken to a member's area, where the user could choose from a selection of videos.
 The videos were separated into two categories: behind the scenes videos and sexy videos .
 The sites

 contained videos which portrayed sexualised nudity without explicit detail, the majority of which contained female models removing their clothing in various outdoor and indoor settings.

-its Social Media & Marketing Director who has a UK mobile number.
+from its Social Media & Marketing Director who has a UK mobile number.
 Taken together, this evidence suggests to ATVOD that a significant part of the workforce involved in the Service operates in the UK.
-As the head office of MNS Media is in the
+As the head office of MNS Media

 These breaches constitute an infringement of the statutory requirements: Requirement to notify an ODPS and Requirement to pay a fee.